breandan/kotlingrad/README.md

 #### Shape-safe Tensor Operations

-While first-class [dependent types](https://wiki.haskell.org/Dependent_type) are useful for ensuring arbitrary shape safety (e.g. when concatenating and reshaping matrices), they are unnecessary for simple equality checking.* When the shape of a tensor is known at compile time, it is possible to encode this information using a less powerful type system, as long as it supports subtyping and parametric polymorphism (a.k.a. generics).
+While first-class [dependent types](https://wiki.haskell.org/Dependent_type) are useful for ensuring arbitrary shape safety (e.g. when concatenating and reshaping matrices), they are unnecessary for simple equality checking (such as when multiplying two matrices).* When the shape of a tensor is known at compile time, it is possible to encode this information using a less powerful type system, as long as it supports subtyping and parametric polymorphism (a.k.a. generics).
 In practice, we can implement a shape-checked tensor arithmetic in languages like Java, Kotlin, C++, C# or Typescript, which accept generic type parameters.
 In Kotlin, whose type system is [less expressive](https://kotlinlang.org/docs/reference/generics.html#variance) than Java, we use the following strategy.

 First, we enumerate a list of integer type literals as a chain of subtypes, so that `0 <: 1 <: 2 <: 3 <: ... <: C`, where `C` is the largest fixed-length dimension we wish to represent.
 Using this encoding, we are guaranteed linear growth in space and time for subtype checking. `C` can be specified by the user, but they will need to rebuild this project from scratch.